Gateshead College: Founding and development

-Gateshead College is a further education college in the town of Gateshead, England.
-Established on November 15, 1955 at Durham Road in Low Fell, Gateshead.
-It was opened by the Duke of Edinburgh.
-The original campus was closed as part of a planned move in January 2008.
-The college moved into a £39 million new main site located at the Baltic Quayside in Gateshead.
-Also opened during the move was the Academy for Sport based at Gateshead International Stadium and in Team Valley the Skills Academy for Automotive, Engineering, Manufacturing and Logistics.
-Also in Team Valley, the Skills Academy for Construction opened in summer 2008.
+Originally established on November 15, 1955 and opened by the Duke of Edinburgh, the college was closed in January 2008 so as to be moved.
+The new £39 million main site is located at Baltic Quayside in Gateshead.
+The Academy for Sport based at Gateshead International Stadium and in Team Valley the Skills Academy for Automotive, Engineering, Manufacturing and Logistics were then also opened.
+In summer 2008, the Skills Academy for Construction was also opened in Team Valley.